Handling Requests From Coworkers

 At work, a request is a to-do from member of your team or organisation, which isn’t project or activity that has already been allocated to you.
 These can often be little tasks that seem easy, such as changing your company’s social media cover photos.
 But many requests lack the details required for effective work, and can lead you off track or waste your time.

-Instead, use team.co to create a better system for sending, receiving and tracking requests.
+Instead, create a better system for sending, receiving and tracking requests.
 Start by thinking about what information is most useful when making requests of your team members.
 For example, you might want to identify the aim, stakeholders and timeline.

-Announce this template to your team by sharing it on team.co for everyone to access.
+Announce this template to your team by sharing it online for everyone to access.
 Make sure you explain why you’re doing this and how it’ll improve productivity and prioritisation.
-If team members are still stopping by your desk, redirect them to team.co.
-This can be empowering for those of you who feel obliged to take on every task requested.
+This can also be empowering for those of you who feel obliged to take on every task requested.

 How to know if it’s working